Tcauley91/React-Portfolio/src/content/projects/project-two.md

 ---
-type: "App Redesign"
+type: "Web App"
-title: "Instagram Redesign"
+title: "Note Taker"
-description: "Conducted research to determine how Instagram could improve their user experience, introduce new features and rebrand themselves."
+description: "A NodeJS App populated dynamically with JavaScript.
+Upon entering, click continue.
+On the note taking page; you can title your individual notes, save and delete once the note has been fulfilled."
-tools: "Figma Sketch InVision Flutter Swift C#"
+tools: "NodeJS JavaScript HTML ExpressJS CSS"
-image: "../../images/demo-pic.jpg"
+image: "../../images/notetaker.jpg"
 ---